Nerdware-LLC/fixit-cloud-modules/AWS_VPC/README.md

   PRIVATE subnet RTs are defined by the CIDR of the NAT's public subnet;
       by definition, that NAT-RT's egress MUST go to its NAT GW.

-      TODO explain that any "custom_route_table" or "custom_network_acl" values for INTRA-ONLY subnets will simply be ignored (no error - should we error?)
+      TODO explain that any "route_table" or "network_acl" values for INTRA-ONLY subnets will simply be ignored (no error - should we error?)